maevsi/maevsi/SECURITY.md

 ## 6 Legal Protection

-maevsi will not pursue legal action against security researchers who follow this disclosure policy and act in good faith.
+vibetype will not pursue legal action against security researchers who follow this disclosure policy and act in good faith.
 We appreciate your efforts to help us maintain the security of our project.

 ## 7 Changes to this Policy